vnragavan/federated-km/README.md

-# Kaplan-Meier Survival Analysis with Federated Learning
+#  Federated Kaplan-Meier Survival Analysis

-This project simulates federated learning for Kaplan-Meier survival analysis using a dataset.
+This project simulates federated settings for Kaplan-Meier survival analysis using a dataset.
 The server aggregates survival estimates from multiple clients, computes the Kaplan-Meier curve, and saves it as a plot.
 The survival data is also saved in a CSV file.
 The centralized version of KM is also presented for the comparison reasons.